ResidualTransformer: Residual Low-Rank Learning with Weight-Sharing for Transformer Layers: Related Work

-Low-rank factorization were applied to the parameters of Transformers in \cite{winata2020lightweight}.
+Low-rank factorization was applied to the parameters of Transformers in \cite{winata2020lightweight}.
 WER improvement was observed with a properly chosen rank on their 150-hour datasets.
-Our preliminary experiments indicate that it causes degradation on large-scale tasks (e.g., 10k hours).
+However, our preliminary experiments indicate that it causes degradation on large-scale tasks (e.g., 10k hours).
+Also, \cite{lv2023lightformer} demonstrated that it is less parameter-efficient than weight sharing across layers.
 LoRA \cite{hu2022lora} was recently proposed to adapt a large model (e.g., GPT-3 \cite{brown2020language}), well-(pre-)trained on general domains, to a specific domain or task.
-Instead of fine-tuning all the parameters which is time and resource consuming, LoRA freezes all these pretrained parameters, and injects very small amount of trainable low-rank decomposed weights to each layer for fine-tuning.
+Instead of fine-tuning all the parameters which is time and resource consuming, LoRA freezes all those pretrained parameters, and injects very small amount of trainable low-rank decomposed weights to each layer for fine-tuning.
 Our approach was inspired by LoRA, but with a different goal: we would like the low-rank weights to compensate for the performance loss resulted from weight sharing, without increasing the model size significantly.
 Because of the nature of this different problem, we do not freeze the shared weights during training.

 Our method is also inspired by ResNet \cite{he2016deep}, where a residual block is to learn the residual function after subtracting the identity mapping.
 In our case, low-rank ``residual weights'' of Transformer layers are added and trained together with the shared weights, which is different from simply replacing the full-rank weights described in \cite{winata2020lightweight,hernandez2023sharing}.
 Therefore, we name our method \resformer.